Zymbit-Docs/docs/content/bootware/getting-started/_index.md

 See the [Features](../features) section for more information on how to use Bootware.

 ### Overview of steps to get up and running

+> You must have the Zymbit SCM/HSM and libraries successfully installed before installing Bootware.
+The blue LED should blink once every three seconds.

 1. Download the Bootware management tool, `zbcli`.
 2. Run `zbcli install` to install Bootware.